awsdocs/aws-greengrass-developer-guide/doc_source/lra-cli.md

 **ResourceAccessPolicy\#Permission**: Specifies which permissions the Lambda has on the resource\.
 The available options are `rw` \(read/write\) or `ro` \(readonly\)\.

-**AccessSysfs**: If true, the Lambda process can have read access to the host `/sys` folder\.
+**AccessSysfs**: If true, the Lambda process can have read access to the `/sys` folder on the Greengrass core device\.
 This is used in cases where the Greengrass Lambda needs to read device information from `/sys`\.

 Again, a function definition version ARN is returned by `[CreateFunctionDefinition](http://docs.aws.amazon.com/greengrass/latest/apireference/createfunctiondefinition-post.html)` and should be used in your group definition version\.